PDC-support/hpc-intro-retired/_episodes/10-tipstricks.md

 ### Job arrays

+In scientific computing, one often needs to run a number of calculations of the same type.
+The SLURM job arrays are useful to manage many jobs which run on the same number of nodes and take roughly the same time to complete.

 Suppose you have 100 jobs residing in folders `data0`, `data1`, ..., `data99`.
 Below is an example of a job array, in which 100 separate jobs are executed in one shot in the corresponding directories.
-Job arrays are useful to manage large numbers of jobs which run on the same number of nodes and take roughly the same time to complete.

 ```bash
 #!/bin/bash -l